polarrtester/polarr_ios_android_support/README.md

 # ios_android_support
-iOS and Android bugs and feedback
+Polarr for iOS and Android bugs and feedback